elugens/hello-javascript/docs/additional-questions/binary-data-files/arraybuffer-binary-arrays.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> If we attempt to write an out-of-bounds value into a typed array.
-There will be no error.
+The error does not exist.
 But extra bits are cut-off.
 For example, if we try to put 256 into Uint8Array.
-In binary form, 256 is 100000000 (9 bits), but Uint8Array only provides 8 bits per value, that makes the available range from 0 to 255.
-For bigger numbers, only the rightmost (less significant) 8 bits are stored, and the rest is cut off.
-So, the result will be zero.
-For 257, the binary form is 100000001 (9 bits), the rightmost 8 get stored, so we will have 1 in the array.
-Uint8ClampedArray is special in this aspect, its behavior is different.
-It saves 255 for any number that is greater than 255, and 0 for any negative number.
-That behavior is useful for image processing.
+In binary form, 256 is 100000000 (9 bits), but Uint8Array only provides 8 bits per value, which makes the available range from 0 to 255.
+Only the rightmost (less significant) 8 bits get stored for bigger numbers, and the rest cut off.
+So, it results in zero.
+For 257, the binary form is 100000001 (9 bits), and the rightmost 8 get stored so that we get 1 in the array.
+Uint8ClampedArray is unique in this aspect, and its behavior is different.
+It saves 255 for any number greater than 255 and 0 for any negative number.
+That behavior is helpful for image processing.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />